 Active at Home

 You have already noticed it before, but I don’t live in a big spacious house with a garden.
 Not yet.
 But instead of complaining about it, I make the most of my tiny space to do some exercises such as dancing and even walking.
-Believe or not, but it’s possible to walk 10 thousand steps inside a small apartment.
+Believe it or not, but it’s possible to walk 10 thousand steps inside a small apartment.

 It’s a quite difficult task for elderly people, but I have managed my track my parents’ working out routines to preserve their health.
 I suggest you keep your family moving as well.
 It will certainly boost their immunity.